 If one can read only one book, try City of the Century: The Epic of Chicago and the Making of America (Simon & Schuster, 1996) by Donald L. Miller.
 Well-written and astute, the book is the new standard history of Chicago.

 Substantial if a less lively read is Chicago: A Biography by Dominic A. Pacyga (University of Chicago Press, 2009).
-Pacyga is a professor emeritus of history at Chicago’s Columbia College and the author of several important works of local history, including Polish Immigrants and Industrial Chicago: Workers on the South Side, 1880–1922; Chicago: A Biography; and Slaughterhouse: Chicago's Union Stock Yard and the World It Made, all from the University of Chicago Press.
-Most recent, but one hopes not the last, of these newer very good Chicago histories is The Third Coast by Stuart Dyja (Penguin Press, 2013).
+Pacyga is a professor emeritus of history at Chicago’s Columbia College and the author of several important works of local history, including Polish Immigrants and Industrial Chicago: Workers on the South Side, 1880–1922; and Slaughterhouse: Chicago's Union Stock Yard and the World It Made, all from the University of Chicago Press.
+Most recent, but one hopes not the last, of these newer very good Chicago histories is The Third Coast: When Chicago Built the American Dream by Thomas Dyja (Penguin Press, 2013).